The AP Interview: Ukraine’s Zelenskyy says the war with Russia is in a new phase as winter looms

 “This is the way out,” Zelenskyy said, adding that nothing terrifies Russia more than a militarily self-sufficient Ukraine.

-When he last met with U.S. President Joe Biden, members of Congress and other top officials, he made one urgent appeal: Give Ukraine cheap loans and licenses to manufacture U.S. weaponry.
+When he last met with Biden, members of Congress and other top officials, he made one urgent appeal: Give Ukraine cheap loans and licenses to manufacture U.S. weaponry.

 “Give us these opportunities, and we will build,” he said he told them.
 “Whatever effort and time it will take, we will do it, and we will do it very quickly.”